- NNPDF Mission & Goals

 - The Family Conference has grown 15-fold with separate sessions for ASMD and NPC.
 Top researchers attend to interact with families and share their expertise.

 - NNPDF was a founding member of the Lysosomal Disease Research Consortium, which awards over $1,000,000 in related research grants annually.

 The National Niemann-Pick Disease Foundation currently has over 450 Niemann-Pick families as members.
 Thousands of medical, corporate, professional, friend and family sponsors assist in supporting our goals through contributions and donations of services.
 NNPDF is the largest Niemann-Pick Disease family support organization in the world and one of the largest private funders of Niemann-Pick Disease research.

 The NNPDF’s board continues to be comprised mainly of parents with children affected by NPD.
 All board members donate their time to the NNPDF on a volunteer basis.
-Fundraising has increased tremendously with most of the money still being raised by NPD-affected families working in their local communities.

 The Foundation has a record of getting things done.
 The NNPDF was founded in 1992.
 Since then, the Foundation has: